4 work lessons from leaving my job | Blog Post by Rob Crews

 My broken idea of success at the time was about getting ‘as much as possible’ of things.
 As much money as possible, as much recognition as possible for my achievements.
 It was open-ended, which meant I was never actually going to feel like I was achieving success.

 Then I made a breakthrough!
 I started setting myself well-defined goals.
-Goal-setting is a topic that I’ll cover in a later post but (at the risk of sounding vague), my goals are now:
+My goals are always:

 - Small in number